-- Monitor board actions to assure that they are consistent with the board's own rules and policies and with other obligations imposed by agencies whose authority supersedes the board's own authority; - a.
-Conduct and monitor all board meeting deliberations to assure that board discussion and attention are focused on board issues, as defined in board policy (see GC-3) and conducted with consistent protocol.
+- Monitor Board actions to assure that they are consistent with the Board's own rules and policies and with other obligations imposed by agencies whose authority supersedes the Board's own authority; - a.
+Conduct and monitor all Board meeting deliberations to assure that Board discussion and attention are focused on Board issues, as defined in Board policy (see GC-3) and conducted with consistent protocol.
 The Chair will: - Refrain from repeating, summarizing or disagreeing with members' comments as discussion is facilitated; - Speak to issues in turn as do other members; - Permit discussion of action items during business meetings only after a motion and second; - Recognize members in order for them to speak; - Not offer motions or seconds while serving as presiding officer. - b.
-Assure that board meeting discussions are productive, efficient and orderly; - c.
-Chair board meetings using the authority normally vested in the chair as described in Robert's Rules of Order, unless otherwise listed in board governance. - d.
-Lead timely board meeting debriefings and periodic self-assessments to ensure continuous process improvement. - 2.
-Make all interpretive decisions of board policies in the Governance Culture and Board/Superintendent Relationship sections, using reasonable judgment. - 3.
-Compile and facilitate the board's summative evaluation of the superintendent.
+Assure that Board meeting discussions are productive, efficient and orderly; - Chair Board meetings using the authority normally vested in the chair as described in Robert's Rules of Order; unless otherwise listed in Board governance; - d.
+Lead timely Board meeting debriefings and periodic self-assessments to ensure continuous process improvement. - 2.
+Make all interpretive decisions of Board policies in the Governance Culture and Board/Superintendent Relationship sections, using reasonable judgment. - 3.
+Compile and facilitate the Board's summative evaluation of the Superintendent.

-- 4. Represent the board as its official spokesperson about issues decided by the board and other matters related to official board business. - 5.
-When necessary, sign all contracts and reports authorized by the board, other than employee contracts, except as otherwise provided by law. - 6.
-Nominate members of all board committees, subject to board approval. - 7.
-On behalf of the board, and in concert with the Vice-Chair and the superintendent, develop proposed board meeting agendas consistent with the board's annual calendar. - 9.
-Establish a procedure to ensure that board members with overlapping districts are represented in appointing advisory board members. - 10.
-The Chair is not authorized to make any interpretive decisions about policies created by the board in the Results and Operational Expectations policy areas.
-The superintendent may use reasonable interpretation of board governance.
-The board will make any final determination on interpreting board governance. - 11.
-The Chair is not authorized to exercise any authority as an individual to supervise or direct the superintendent.
+- 4. Represent the Board as its official spokesperson about issues decided by the Board and other matters related to official Board business; however, nothing herein shall prohibit the Board Chairman from designating a proxy to speak on the Board's behalf in his stead. - 5.
+When necessary, sign all contracts and reports authorized by the Board, other than employee contracts, except as otherwise provided by law. - 6.
+Nominate members of all Board committees, subject to Board approval. - 7.
+On behalf of the Board, and in concert with the Vice-Chair and the Superintendent, develop proposed Board meeting agendas consistent with the Board's annual calendar. - 8.
+Establish a procedure to ensure that Board members with overlapping districts are represented in appointing advisory Board members. - 9.
+The Chair is not authorized to make any interpretive decisions about policies created by the Board in the Results and Operational Expectations policy areas.
+The Superintendent may use reasonable interpretation of Board governance.
+The Board will make any final determination on interpreting Board governance. - 10.
+The Chair is not authorized to exercise any authority as an individual to supervise or direct the Superintendent.